Chair

 Jérôme Beaumont

 Mr. Beaumont held several roles and contributed to European Union and United Nations missions before joining the French Financial Intelligence Unit (TRACFIN) in 2011.
-Over the next five years, he processed major operational anti-money laundering cases, covered TRACFIN’s international information exchange relating to terrorist attacks in France, and was responsible for TRACFIN’s international policies.
+Over the next five years, he processed major operational anti-money laundering cases, covered TRACFIN’s international information exchange relating to terrorist attacks in France and was responsible for TRACFIN’s international policies.
+In that frame, he had regular cooperation with reporting entities and supervisory agencies.

-Mr. Beaumont participated in reviewing the Financial Action Task Force’s (FATF) standards, the Egmont Group’s key documents, and significant information exchange projects such as ISIL.
+Mr. Beaumont participated in reviewing the Financial Action Task Force’s (FATF) standards, the Egmont Group’s key documents, and significant information exchange projects such as ISIL Reports.
 He was also involved in FATF and FATF-Style Regional Bodies evaluations and World Bank activities.